 Automatic payment from a bank account’s online bill pay service

-If the insured does not pay after the second notice, then the government issues a notice of delinquency and a shutdown date for coverage.
+If the insured person does not pay after the second notice, then the government issues a notice of delinquency and a shutdown date for coverage.

 When advising the client, the letter states: this is not a bill

-Delinquent Notice is the final step before terminating Medicare coverage.
+Delinquent Bill Notice is the final step before terminating Medicare coverage.
 Users must pay this bill by the 25th day of the notice month or lose coverage.